Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Introduction

 \section{Introduction}

-Both visual neuroscience and deep learning seek to understand image processing systems composed of millions of interacting functional units (biological or artificial neurons), whose activity patterns are shaped by their experience with natural image statistics \cite{matteucci2024unsupervised, barrett2019analyzing}.
+Both visual neuroscience and deep learning seek to understand image processing systems composed of millions of interacting functional units, whose activity patterns are shaped by their experience with natural image statistics \citep{matteucci2024unsupervised, barrett2019analyzing}.
 This common goal raises a fundamental question in both fields: which combination of image features do visual neurons become tuned for?
-Traditionally, this question has been addressed by developing feature visualization approaches that discover the ''preferred'' stimuli that maximally activate a given unit within the network - often referred to as the unit's most exciting images (MEIs) \cite{olah2017feature, nguyen2019understanding, fel2023unlocking, xiao2019gradient, walker2019inception}.
-MEIs however only reveal a few instances within the vast set of images that strongly activate a given unit \cite{nguyen2016multifaceted, Cadena_2018_ECCV}, offering poor insight into the manifold of transformations under which the unit’s activity remains invariant.
+Traditionally, this question has been addressed by developing feature visualization approaches that discover the ''preferred'' stimuli that maximally activate a given unit - often referred to as the unit's most exciting images (MEIs) \citep{olah2017feature, nguyen2019understanding, fel2023unlocking, xiao2019gradient, walker2019inception}.
+MEIs, however, only reveal a few instances within the vast set of images that strongly activate a unit \citep{nguyen2016multifaceted, Cadena_2018_ECCV}, offering poor insight into the manifold of transformations under which the unit’s activity remains invariant.